-Astonishingly, no evidence exists of a single criminal charge that has been laid against any of the participants - yet.
+Shockingly not one single criminal charge that has been laid against any of the participants.

-Many are now wondering how many other Canadian chartered banks participated in similar fraudulent schemes with other global accounting firms?
+Canadians are now wondering how many other banks and accounting firms participated in similar fraudulent schemes.

 Ironically since the CCRA ruled that the CIBC loan scheme was a sham to avoid paying tax, the taxpayer that was reassessed has sued his former tax advisory firm, BDO.